MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 ## Review deployed resources

-You can use the Azure portal or the Azure CLI to list the deployed resources in the resource group:
+You can use Azure CLI to list the deployed resources in the resource group:

 ```azurecli
 az resource list --resource-group <resource-group-name>